Skip to main content

 In the event that any other individual is absent or incapacitated and is therefore unable to sign a legal document that he or she has authority to sign under this policy, and no other individual who has authority or has been delegated authority to sign is available, then only the University President or an individual designated by the President’s Council may sign or delegate authority to sign such legal document.

-To the fullest extent permitted by law, the university accepts an individual’s electronic signature as legally binding and equivalent to a handwritten signature.
+The university accepts an individual’s electronic signature as legally binding and equivalent to a handwritten signature, with very rare exceptions (e.g., certain tax documents).

 A signed electronic copy of each legal document and any delegation of signature authority necessary to sign such legal document must be kept on file in the office of the individual who signed such legal document for the relevant period required by the university’s records retention policy.

-A copy of all signed contracts should be provided to and maintained by the university’s purchasing department.
+A copy of all signed contracts relating to purchases should be provided to and maintained by the university’s purchasing department.

 For purposes of authentication, evidentiary proof or preservation, or compliance with other legal requirements or best practices, the OGC may require a campus unit to retain and store the original signed hard copy of a legal document.